nomisweb/fe-web-templated-reports/README.md

 Creating a custom DAO
 ---------------------
-The project currently supports only JSON-stat for data sources, but this can be extended with your own DAO to support any format you require.
+The project currently supports only JSON-stat and simple CSV files for data sources, but this can be extended with your own DAO to support any format you require.

 Please see the docs/dao.md for more information.